linuxkit/linuxkit/README.md

 - `onboot` are the system containers, executed sequentially in order.
 They should terminate quickly when done.
 - `services` is the system services, which normally run for the whole time the system is up
 - `files` are additional files to add to the image
-- `outputs` are descriptions of what to build, such as ISOs.

 For a more detailed overview of the options see [yaml documentation](docs/yaml.md).